A Koopman framework for rare event simulation in stochastic differential equations: Conclusions

 There are several avenues for future work.
 For example, approximation of the terminal condition of the KBE via sKO eigenfunctions presents some outstanding questions.
 We currently construct this approximation by combining regression with a post hoc numerical correction to ensure positivity.
 A single integrated, consistent procedure for constructing positive approximations would be preferable: not only might it improve the efficiency of rare event simulation, but it could also enable further theoretical analysis of approximation error and hence estimator variance.

-Importance sampling is known to be, in many cases, an unstable method, as there might be no guarantees that the variance of the resulting estimator is finite \cite{budhiraja2019analysis}.
-For future work, we plan to adapt our approach to more robust sampling methods for rare event simulation, such as multilevel splitting.
+\revi{ A practical bottleneck of our framework is the accuracy to which DMD methods can approximate the sKO eigenfunctions in regimes where the amount of data is limited relative to the dimensionality of the problem.
+Addressing this issue will be useful for scaling our approach to more complex high-dimensional systems.
+The resolution depends in part on how Koopman numerical methods develop in the future.
+Our current approach requires the ability to evaluate gradients of eigenfunctions anywhere in the state space.
+State-of-the-art Koopman numerical methods for high-dimensional systems such as Hankel DMD only give values of the eigenfunctions at the test points.
+The key to addressing these problems will be to find an alternative to importance sampling that uses only the eigenfunctions, and not their gradients, for sampling.} Moreover, importance sampling is known to be, in many cases, an unstable method, as there might be no guarantees that the variance of the resulting estimator is finite \cite{budhiraja2019analysis}.
+In future work, we plan to adapt our approach to more robust sampling methods for rare event simulation, such as multilevel splitting.
 The connection between efficient importance sampling estimators and multilevel splitting has been well established \cite{budhiraja2019analysis}.
-Particle splitting also has the virtue of being non-intrusive, meaning that one is not required to alter the system dynamics to perform rare event simulation.
-Since Koopman numerical methods enable us to construct crude approximations to the KBE non-intrusively, combining these methods with particle splitting will lead to more efficient \emph{black box} approaches for rare event simulation.
+Multilevel splitting also has the virtue of being non-intrusive, meaning that one is not required to alter the system dynamics to perform rare event simulation.
+Since Koopman numerical methods enable us to construct crude approximations to the KBE non-intrusively, combining these methods with multilevel splitting will lead to more efficient \emph{black box} approaches for rare event simulation.
 We hope that these avenues for future research will produce new algorithms for robust, data-driven rare event simulation in diverse applications.